RandomAlleyCat/termyte/README.md

 `chatpad_keymap.yml` in the project root and may be edited to remap individual keys.
 Any changes take effect the next time the application starts.

+## Roadmap

+- **Weather widget** – display current conditions and forecasts.
+- **Message board** – lightweight BBS for local chatter.
+- **Media controls** – play/pause and volume control for system audio.
+- **Plugin API** – allow third parties to develop and share their own widgets.

+Contributions are welcome!
+Please open an issue or submit a pull request with ideas and improvements.

 ## Security notes

 The `ShellWidget` spawns an interactive shell inside the application.
 Anything